NovembreLab/feems/README.md

 # INSTALLATION

-Note: MS Windows users will struggle to install `FEEMS` directly in a Windows environment because at least one of the dependencies does not have a Windows port.
+Note: MS Windows users *might* struggle to install `FEEMS` directly in a Windows environment because at least one of the dependencies does not have a Windows port.
 A virtual Linux machine should be preferable if you are on a Windows machine.